 At 5 years old there can be a huge diversity in the ability of a child being able to ride a scooter.
 For some they may be riding a scooter for the first time whilst for others they may already be really experienced and able to balance and co-ordinate themselves on 2 wheels.
-All of the scooters we highlight in on this page are 2 wheeled so should you feel that your child is not quite ready for this yet then take a look at our 3 wheel scooter page for our recommendations.
+All of the scooters we highlight on this page are 2 wheeled so should you feel that your child is not quite ready for this yet then take a look at our 3 wheel scooter page for our recommendations.

 What to look for in a 2 wheel scooter?

 The original JD Bug and some might say still the best kids scooter out there.
-This model does come with the original patented easy fold system which is a great bonus for storing and carrying but if your child moves on to jumps and ramps and wants to make the scooter a little more robust you take this folding mechanism off and purchased double collar clamp to fix the bars in place.
+This model comes with the original patented easy fold system which is a great bonus for storing and carrying, but if your child moves on to jumps and ramps and wants to make the scooter a little more robust you can buy an attachment to fix the folding mechanism.
 At around £50 this is a solid reliable scooter and what’s more it comes with a carry strap helping you out when your child’s legs begin to ache.

 This is the original sports kick scooter from Razor scooters.
 This model is built from aircraft-grade aluminium and should stand up to use and abuse over the years your child will ride it.
 This model also comes with an easy to fold and carry system with a sleek design.
 The wheels in the Razor kick are bigger than most at 125mm and are designed for a smooth fast roll.
 Bags can be bought separately to carry your scooter and the maximum weight limit on this model is 50kg.
 This is the cheapest model we highlight on this page at around just £25.
-The Razor Spark kick is a similar scooter but features a sparking cartridge that fits near the back wheel and when pressed makes an awesome spark drinf out of the back of the scooter.
+The Razor Spark kick is a similar scooter but features a sparking cartridge that fits near the back wheel and when pressed makes an awesome sparks out of the back of the scooter.
 This is marketed at the slightly older rider but as soon as your kids see this you know its what they will want!!

 At Best Scooters For Kids we aim to take the hassle out of buying Childrens Scooters.
 With years for experience in buying them for our own extended families we hope you find our pages useful learn a thing or two about scooters on the journey.